 Pork leg is a low-fat cut and can become dry when slow roasted.
 It is the best cut to use for the ever-so-trendy and tasty pulled pork.
-This Caribbean inspired slow cook style pork makes the perfect meal by just adding a fresh bread roll, some coleslaw and a lick of mustard.
+This Caribbean inspired slow cook style pork makes the perfect meal by just adding a fresh bread roll, some coleslaw, and a lick of mustard.

-Pork leg is the most common cut to find on the Sunday roast table, cut into slices and enjoyed with a gravy, apple or cranberry sauce.
+Pork leg is the another common cut to find on the Sunday roast table, cut into slices and enjoy with gravy, apple, or cranberry sauce.

 Pork Belly Roast:

 Pork shanks are the lower part of the leg (most often the front leg, known as the foreshank) and can be broiled or roasted, but the best way to cook it, is in a slow cooker to lock in the moisture for a really tender piece of meat.
-You can then roast it a bit afterwards to allow the marinade to get crisp.
+You can then roast it a bit afterward to allow the marinade to get crisp.
 It is a cost-effective cut of meat.

 Pork Texan Steak:

-Pork steaks are great for braai-ing on the open flame or cooking on a stove top griddle.
-Pork is a good source of protein and by cooking it on a open heat source, most of the fat is able to cook and drain off.
+Pork steaks are great for braai-ing on the open flame or cooking on a stovetop griddle.
+Pork is a good source of protein and by cooking it on an open heat source, most of the fat is able to cook and drain off.
 Any off the shelf marinade and some coal will make this a meal to remember.